 Safety is always a concern when traveling and living in third world countries.
-Third world conditions may result in circumstances beyond the control of FHe.
+Conditions in the developing world may result in circumstances beyond the control of Family Humanitarian.

 You will need a passport that is valid for at least 6 months after returning from your expedition.